himalayanelixir/Alexa-Motor-Control/README.md

 ## <a name='Summary'></a>Summary

-This demo moves convertible furniture up and down using Alexa, a Raspberry Pi, and a motor controller.
+This demo moves convertible furniture up and down using Alexa, a Raspberry Pi, and a motor driver.
 With a few small modifications you could control anything using GPIO on the Raspberry Pi.

 ![Diagram](https://raw.githubusercontent.com/himalayanelixir/alexa-pi-motor-control/master/docs/alexa-pi-motor-control.png)
 <p align="center"><i>Entire system</i></p>